tempesta-tech/tempesta/README.md

 Requests are distributed uniformly, and requests with the same URI/Host are always sent to the same server.

+Only one `sched` directive is allowed per explicit or implicit group.
+A scheduler defined for the implicit group becomes the scheduler for an explicit group defined with `srv_group` directive if the explicit group is missing the `sched` directive.

-If no scheduler is defined, then scheduler defaults to `round-robin`.
+If no scheduler is defined for a group, then scheduler defaults to `round-robin`.

-The defined scheduler affects all server definitions that are missing a scheduler definition.
-If `srv_group` is missing a scheduler definition, and there is a scheduler defined, then that scheduler is set for the group.

-Multiple `sched` directives may be defined in the configuration file.
-Each directive affects server groups that follow it.

 #### HTTP Scheduler